 Explore the VOICE platform to understand its functionality and the different ways it can be used to engage and involve the public.
 You can review all the upcoming and past opportunities on VOICE to see what others have done before, but we are also open to trialling novel ideas.

 Here are the different categories of opportunities available for you to post, along with a click-through to a real-life example where available:

 N.B. you will need to be signed into VOICE to be able to review all the details in the linked examples.

-Be the first to involve the public as non-professional scientists on data collection, analysis, or reporting.
+Involve the public as non-professional scientists to co-manage data collection, analysis, or reporting.

 Also known as Peer Research, members of the public are trained to take an active role in research projects, often bringing unique or specific insight.

 These enable a wider audience to provide in-depth perspectives on important and potentially contentious aspects of research, online and face-to-face.